 Conservation of natural resources.
 Conservation might be achieved through the use of “green” technologies, reduction of your carbon footprint, replacement of hazardous chemicals with water‐based chemicals, energy conservation, use of cleaner energy sources, or recycling of by‐products or wastes.

-Societal responsibility.
-Societal responsibility implies going beyond a compliance orientation.
-Opportunities to contribute to the well-being of environmental, social, and economic systems and opportunities to support key communities are available to organizations of all sizes.
+Societal contributions.
+As the concept of corporate social responsibility has become accepted, high-performing health care organizations see contributing to society as more than something they must do.
+Going above and beyond their responsibilities in contributing to society can be a driver of patient, other customer, and workforce engagement and a market differentiator.
+Societal contributions imply going beyond a compliance orientation.
+Opportunities to contribute to the well-being of environmental, social, and economic systems and opportunities to support key communities are available to health care organizations of all sizes.
 The level and breadth of these contributions will depend on the size of your organization and your ability to contribute.
-Increasingly, decisions to engage with an organization include consideration of its social responsibility.
+Increasingly, decisions to engage with an organization include consideration of its societal contributions.

 Community support.
-Your organization should consider areas of community involvement that are related to its core competencies.
 Examples of organizational community involvement include partnering with other health care providers, businesses, and professional associations to engage in beneficial, cooperative activities, such as increasing equity and access to care and sharing best practices to improve overall U.S. health status and health care.

 Community health.
-Actions to build community health might include partnering with local organizations (public entities and businesses) and health care providers.
 The community health services you offer will depend on your mission, including the service requirements of tax-exempt organizations.